CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Demystifying ASID-based Isolation

 ASIDs are used by the AMD-SP to index VEKs of SEV VMs.
 The SEV hardware ensures the data and code of an SEV VM is encrypted in the DRAM and only decrypted when loaded into the SOC.
 Specifically, each memory read from an SEV VM consists of memory fetches by the memory controller of a 128-bit aligned memory block, followed by an AES decryption by AMD-SP using the VEK corresponding to the current ASID.
 The current ASID is an integer stored in a hidden register of the current CPU core, which cannot be accessed by software in the guest VM. \looseness=-1

 SEV allows the guest OS to decide, by setting or clearing the C-bit of the PTE, whether each virtual memory page is (treated as) private (encrypted with the guest's VEK) or shared (either encrypted with the host's VEK or unencrypted).
-For instance, when the C-bit of a page is set, memory reads from this virtual-physical mapping is considered encrypted with the guest VM's VEK, regardless of its true encryption status, and thus a memory read in that page will be decrypted using the VEK of the current ASID.
+For instance, when the C-bit of a page is set, memory reads from this virtual-physical mapping is considered encrypted with the guest VM's VEK, regardless of its true encryption state, and thus a memory read in that page will be decrypted using the VEK of the current ASID.
+By default, the guest VM sets the guest C-bits for private pages during the boot period.

 However, the hypervisor is able to manipulate the nested C-bit (nC-bit) in nPT.
-When the gC-bit (the C-bit of the gPT) conflicts with the nC-bit, AMD-SP encrypts the memory pages according to rules specified in \tabref{tab:keyused}: When gC-bit=0 and nC-bit=1, the page is encrypted with the hypervisor's VEK; when gC-bit=1, regardless of the nC-bit, the page is encrypted with the guest VM's VEK; when gC-bit=0 and nC-bit=0, the page is not encrypted.
+When the gC-bit (the C-bit of the gPT) conflicts with the nC-bit, AMD-SP encrypts the memory pages according to the following rules: When gC-bit=0 and nC-bit=1, the page is encrypted with the hypervisor's VEK; when gC-bit=1, regardless of the nC-bit, the page is encrypted with the guest VM's VEK; when gC-bit=0 and nC-bit=0, the page is not encrypted.
 Following SME, the code pages are always considered private to the guest VM and thus is always encrypted regardless of the guest C-bits.
-Similarly, the gPT is also always encrypted with the guest's VEK, while the nPT is fully controlled by the hypervisor.
+Similarly, the gPT is also always encrypted with the guest's VEK.